WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/executive-advisory-council.md

 <img class="img-circle pull-left" src="https://s3.amazonaws.com/americanarchive.org/advisory-council/EAC_Alan_Brinkley.jpg" alt="Alan Brinkley" aria-hidden="true"/>
 ### Alan Brinkley
-Alan Brinkley is the Allan Nevins Professor of American History at Columbia University.
-He specializes in the history of twentieth-century America.
+Alan Brinkley served on the AAPB Executive Advisory Council from 2015 – 2018.
+He passed away on June 17, 2019.
+Dr. Brinkley was the Allan Nevins Professor of American History at Columbia University.
+He specialized in the history of twentieth-century America.
 From 2003 to 2009, he was University Provost, and before that chair of the Department of History.
 In 1998-99, he was the Harmsworth Professor of American History at Oxford University, and in 2011-2012, he was the Pitt Professor of American History at the University of Cambridge.
-He has been a member of the Columbia faculty since 1991.
+He joined the Columbia faculty in 1991.

 <img class="img-circle pull-left" src="https://s3.amazonaws.com/americanarchive.org/advisory-council/EAC_Karen_Cator.jpg" alt="Karen Cator" aria-hidden="true"/>
 ### Karen Cator